-Island Biodiesel Co-op is a registered co-operative and pays all fuel, transit, and carbon taxes required by the BC Government.
+Island Biodiesel Co-op is a co-operative registered in British Columbia and pays all fuel, transit, and carbon taxes required by the BC Government.
 It is entirely volunteer run and there are no commercial outlets.
-What that means is that some members volunteer to serve as "fueling stations" for co-op members.
+What that means is that some members volunteer to host "fueling stations" for co-op members.
 None of these "stations" are open to the public.
-In order to access the fuel, one must become a member of the co-op.
+In order to gain access the fuel, one must become a member of the co-op.
 (The co-op hopes to open a more public station at some point down the line, but that's a complicated issue.)

 HOW IT WORKS

 To become a member of the co-op, one first needs to have a diesel engine.
 Our fuel can work in many diesel engines without 'conversion' or engine modifications.
 It's always best, however, to do research on your engine, and even check with mechanics or car dealers before using biodiesel.
 Biodiesel and regular diessel can be mixed in any ratio, and we recommend that you add biodiesel in increments when you first use it.
 After becoming a member, which entails the purchase of $100 share, you gain access to our premium biodiesel, which can be purchased at our fueling station.
 Payment is accepted via cash, cheque, hyperwallet, or e-transfer, with payments made directly to the co-op.